scred47/pleezer/README.md

 **pleezer** operates statelessly and loads user settings, such as normalization and audio quality, when it connects.
 To apply changes, disconnect and reconnect.
 This limitation is due to the Deezer Connect protocol.

-Note that volume normalization in **pleezer** (set via `--normalize-volume`) is independent from the "Normalize audio" toggle in Deezer apps, which only affects local playback on those devices.
-The **pleezer** setting is configured at startup and cannot be changed remotely.

-Command-line options handle settings that cannot be managed statelessly.
+Command-line options handle settings that cannot be managed through the Deezer Connect protocol.

 ### Configuring the Secrets File